 10 Explore & Engage: Be a People Analytics Consumer

+What to be a People Analytics data consumer?
 Set a goal to consume some form of people analytics content every day.
 This can be as focused or broad as you like.
-If you are still figuring out your interest in the field, get as many different sources as you can.
+If you are still figuring out your interest in the field, get as many different sources as possible.
 If you have a particular industry or a focus area you are interested in (like learning, recruiting, or diversity analytics), that’s great too.
-But don’t JUST consume.
-Keep a notebook of what you learned, observed, and didn’t understand from each item.

-- Action – Consume existing content: This activity will be the easiest to coordinate and fit into your life when things get hectic.
-Dedicate a small portion of your day to consuming people analytics content in any format (article, video, podcast, training, book, etc.).
+- Action – Actively consume existing content: This activity will be the easiest to coordinate and fit into your life when things get hectic.
+Dedicate a small portion of your day to consuming People Analytics content in any format (article, video, podcast, training, book, this career guide!, etc.).

-- Take notes – Take notes during and immediately after.
+- Take notes – Take notes during and immediately after consuming each piece of information.

-- Summarize – At the end of each week, write a summary of what you consumed in your notebook.
-Include in your summary what the items you consumed had in common, how they differed, and each point where they contradicted or supported each other.
+- Summarize + compare and contrast – At the end of every week, write a summary of what you consumed in your notebook.
+Then compare and contrast the things you consumed over the week.
+Identify what they had in common, how they differed, and any points where they contradicted or supported each other.

-- Action – Learn from those living it: When you have the opportunity, attend conferences, webinars, and/or meetup events.
+- Action – Learn from those living it: If you have an opportunity, attend conferences, webinars, and/or meetup events.
 There are some larger People Analytics conferences around the world and many smaller meetup groups in certain cities.
-You can also join a community online.
+You can also join a community online (like the societyforpeopleanalytics.org).
 Search for events happening near you or communities to join and plan ahead.

-- Take notes – After each event (or review of a online forum) create a summary of what was said/shared.
+- Take notes – After each event (or review of an online forum) create a summary of what was said/shared.
 List common themes mentioned by multiple people.
-Write down any questions you now have about topic(s) from the activities.
+Write down any questions you have about topic(s) from the activities.

 - Tip – Be sure to gather names and contact info for people you learned from or met!
 These are great resources for future learning opportunities.

-- Action – Watch the magic as it happens: Get yourself invited to any meeting or project presentation where analysis or data about the organization is being discussed.
-It doesn’t need to be related to people analytics, any topic or type of data is a great learning opportunity.
+- Action – Watch the magic as it happens: Get yourself invited to any meeting or project presentation where analysis or data is being discussed.
+It doesn’t need to be related to People Analytics, any topic or type of data is a great learning opportunity.

 - Take notes – Write a summary of what was said/shared.
-For each summary indicate: what analysis was used, how it was displayed/shared, what problem or question was it addressing, and what you thought was done particularly well or poorly.
+For each summary indicate: what analysis was used, how it was displayed/shared, what problem or question it addressed, how others responded or reacted, and what you think was done particularly well or poorly.

 A note of caution: